 The most profitable firms, he notes, are not always the largest.
 They’re the ones with the highest efficiency rates.
-“Efficiency gives you more time to bill,” he said.
+“Efficiency gives you more time to bill,” he says.
 “A good portion of people’s time is not billable, because of inefficient planning.
 Mosaic helps you plan efficiently.
 It also integrates with your current financial software, which eliminates double data entry, another efficiency boost.”

 Because of these efficiency improvements, Mosaic helps put an end to overtime hours.
-“If you plan poorly, you end up working nights and weekends to get a project over the finish line,” he said.
+“If you plan poorly, you end up working nights and weekends to get a project over the finish line,” he says.
 “With Mosaic, you can control that because you’re out in front of the project deadline.”

 The software also uses artificial intelligence and machine learning to provide reporting, predictions, and recommendations about a firm’s workload and workforce.
-“You’re able to learn more about your firm within a few months than you have ever known, like which projects are the most profitable, which are the least, which ones are trending to go over budget, and which ones are at risk of going past deadline,” he said.
+“You’re able to learn more about your firm within a few months than you have ever known, like which projects are the most profitable, which are the least, which ones are trending to go over budget, and which ones are at risk of going past deadline,” he says.
 “You can see where one project came in 20 percent higher than the fee, then factor that in and not make the same mistakes again.”

 Ultimately, Mosaic is on a mission to enable the highest levels of collaboration and create a connected workforce by providing visibility into what’s actually happening inside a company and layering that with AI-powered predictions and recommendations.
-“It’s an incredibly powerful tool that gets everybody on the same page, which eliminates a huge, common headache for teams,” he said.
+“It’s an incredibly powerful tool that gets everybody on the same page, which eliminates a huge, common headache for teams,” he says.

 Mosaic guarantees to increase firm productivity and profitability by optimizing firms’ billable time to improve utilization rates.
 The company provides a free 30-day trial and offers per-user pricing.